Karen Profita, Executive Director, Audubon Louisiana; Vice President, Audubon

-In his role as Executive Director of Audubon Louisiana, Doug leads all of Audubon Louisiana’s administration and programming which includes large scale coastal conservation and landowner engagement through the Mississippi River Delta Restoration Campaign and the Rainey Conservation Alliance, chapter engagement through Bird Friendly Community and other initiatives, and climate change adaptation and mitigation initiatives.
-In addition, he and his team lead the management of the Paul J. Rainey Sanctuary, Audubon’s oldest and largest sanctuary and steward the protection of Louisiana’s 23 Important Bird Areas throughout the State in coordination with Audubon’s Mississippi Flyway and Gulf Initiative programs.
-Doug is also a faculty associate at the Lincoln Institute of Land Policy based in Cambridge, MA.
-Doug has a Bachelors of Science in Engineering and Masters in Business Administration (Marketing & Finance) from Tulane University and Doctorate in Environmental Science & Engineering from the University of California, Los Angeles.
+In her role as Executive Director of Audubon Louisiana, Karen leads all of Audubon Louisiana’s administration and programming which include large-scale coastal conservation and landowner engagement through the Mississippi River Delta Restoration Campaign and the Rainey Conservation Alliance, chapter engagement through Bird Friendly Communities and other initiatives, and climate change adaptation and mitigation initiatives.
+In addition, she and her team lead the management of the Paul J. Rainey Sanctuary, Audubon’s oldest and largest sanctuary and steward the protection of Louisiana’s 23 Important Bird Areas throughout the State in coordination with Audubon’s Mississippi Flyway and Gulf Initiative programs.

 Cynthia Duet, Deputy Director, Audubon Louisiana